munificent/craftinginterpreters/book/hash-tables.md

 entries we need, but still some reasonable size.
 In order to keep the indexes in bounds, we'll wrap them around using the modulo operator.

-For example, say we need to store six entries.
-We allocate an array with 16 elements, plenty enough to store them all with room leftover.
-We take each key string as a 64 bit integer modulo the array size (<span name="power-of-two">16</span>) to fit it in bounds and get a bucket index.
+For example, say we want to store "bagel".
+We allocate an array with eight elements, plenty enough to store it and more later.
+We treat the key string as a 64-bit integer.
+On a little-endian machine like Intel, packing those characters into a 64-bit word puts the first letter in the least-significant byte.
+We take that integer modulo the array size (<span name="power-of-two">eight</span>) to fit it in the bounds and get a bucket index, 2.
 Then we store the value there as usual.

-**todo: illustrate**

 <aside name="power-of-two">